Duct UI

 export interface ButtonEvents extends BaseComponentEvents {

-click: (el: HTMLElement) => void
+click: (el: HTMLElement, e: MouseEvent) => void

-stateChange: (el: HTMLElement, state: string) => void
+dblclick: (el: HTMLElement, e: MouseEvent) => void

 }

 // 2.
-Define your logic interface
+Define your props interface

 export interface ButtonProps {